Sending money electronically isn't a new idea.

 If you make a payment from existing funds in your Google Wallet account, or if you choose to link your bank account to your Google Wallet account, transactions are free.

 Of course, Google Wallet isn't the only digital payment option available.
-Many small businesses have already been taking advantage of the Square Cash service to allow them to make payments digitally.
+Many small businesses are also taking advantage of the Square Cash service for their digital payment needs.